threefoldtech/grid_deployment/tfchain-validator/readme.md

 ```

 This command outputs a public key and writes the secret seed (private key) to the <node_private_key_file> file.
 Keep the secret seed secure, you'll use it when starting the node.
+**Please keep this information safe and stored in an encrypted form, not plain text.**

 ### 1.3 Derive the GRANDPA Key